 A Club Called Rhonda creators DJ Goddollars, Alexis Rivera and Gregory Alexander are set to rock the roof at Skybar during summer’s three biggest holidays, promising "big heat, thick beats and the softest sheets."
 With top-notch talent and an anything goes atmosphere, these parties will reach capacity in a heartbeat.
 Maybe daring dress could be your ticket through the doors, but we'll stick with buying tickets ahead of time.

 Daft Punk.
 Thom Yorke.
 Questlove.
 With DJs like this, it’s no wonder Swim Night has become one of LA’s longest running and most loved pool parties.
 But it’s not just heavy-hitting musicians that surprise crowds with everything from hip hop to indie tracks—celebs who fall in the who-knew-they-even-DJed category, like Elijah Wood, spontaneously rock crowds too.
 The best part?
 The crowd isn’t just about posturing; when things get too hot on the dancefloor, partiers dive into the landmark pool (and swim in style—amid a gazillion-dollar David Hockney painting, no less) until 2am.

-The party people behind Harmonic return to The Standard with their third season of Bask, a tech- and house-heavy party for and by a music and nightlife industry crowd.
-Though it attracts international artists with major chops as well as serious technophiles, you won’t find a cluster of chin-stroking non-dancers intellectually internalizing the tracks here.
-Instead, artists like Shonky, Safeword, Jake Patrick, Slam, Delinquent Frequency and [a]ppendics.shuffle will mix heavy hitting beats sure to bounce afternoon sun-seekers from the oversized waterbeds to the dancefloor.
+The party people behind Harmonic return to The Standard with Bask, a tech and house-heavy party for and by a music and nightlife industry crowd.
+Though it attracts international artists with major chops as well as serious technophiles, you won’t find a cluster of chin-stroking non-dancers intellectually internalizing the tracks.
+Instead, artists (past performers include Shonky, Safeword, Jake Patrick, Slam, Delinquent Frequency and [a]ppendics.shuffle) will mix heavy-hitting beats sure to bounce afternoon sun-seekers from the oversized waterbeds to the dancefloor.